DynamoMTL/shopify-pipeline/README.md

 (More to come)

 ## License
-MIT, see LICENSE.md [link] for details.
+MIT, see [LICENSE.md](LICENSE.md) for details.

 ## Thanks
 - create-react-app
-- shopify, themekit and slate?
+- shopify, theme kit and slate?
+- what else?

 ## Made by Dynamo
 This tool was created with love by [Dynamo](http://godynamo.com/), a Montreal-based full-service digital design studio.